itamames/Lecture17/README.md

 Note:

-For the shortest unweighted path we are only interested in the number of edges contained on the path.
-This is clearly a special case of the weighted shortest-path problem, since we could assign all edges a weight of 1.
+For the shortest unweighted path, we are only interested in the number of edges contained on the path.
+This is a special case of the weighted shortest-path problem since we could assign all edges a weight of 1.

 ### Example #2: